svtk/AtomicKotlinCourse/Programming Basics/Summary 1/Exercise 10/task.md

  6 7 8
 ```

-For proper alignment use `"%3d".format(number)` to place any necessary spaces
+For proper alignment, use `"%3d".format(number)` to place any necessary spaces
 before the number.